 What is a DAO?

 Let’s take a step back for anyone new to DAO-land.
-DAOs (decentralized autonomous organizations) are online groups that use to manage member participation, voting, funding, and more.
+DAOs (decentralized autonomous organizations) are online groups that use smart contracts to manage member participation, voting, funding, and more.
 While traditional corporate structures resemble a tower, with a select few at the top and the majority in the middle or the bottom, DAOs spread out like a net and give all members a say in decision-making.